Attorney–client privilege: Crime–fraud exception

-Tax practice
+Tax evasion

-In the United States, communications between accountants and their clients are usually not privileged.
-A person who is worried about accusations of questionable accounting, such as tax evasion, may decide to work only with an attorney or only with an accountant who is also an attorney; some or all of the resulting communications may be privileged provided that all the requirements for the attorney–client privilege are met.
+A person who is worried about accusations of illegal activities, such as tax evasion, may decide to work only with an attorney or only with an accountant who is also an attorney; some or all of the resulting communications may be privileged provided that all the requirements for the attorney–client privilege are met.
 The mere fact that the practitioner is an attorney will not create a valid attorney–client privilege with respect to a communication.
 For example, if the practitioner provides business or accounting advice rather than legal advice attorney–client privilege might not be established.

+In the United States, communications between accountants and their clients are usually not privileged.
 Under federal tax law in the United States, for communications on or after July 22, 1998, there is a limited federally authorized accountant–client privilege that may apply to certain communications with non-attorneys.